The Patent Litigation Law Review: India

-A patent may be revoked on the grounds under Section 64 of the Patents Act.
-These include the following:
+A patent may be revoked on the grounds under Section 64 of the Patents Act, which include the following:

-- athe invention was claimed in the complete specification of an earlier granted patent in India;
+- the invention was claimed in the complete specification of an earlier granted patent in India;

-- bthe patent was granted to a person not entitled under the Patents Act;
+- the patent was granted to a person not entitled under the Patents Act;

 - the patent was wrongfully obtained in contravention of the applicant of revocation;

-- the subject of any claim is not an invention.
-Section 3 of the Patents Act defines what are not inventions under the Patents Act and includes subject matter such as computer programs per se, inventions contrary to natural laws, invention contrary to public order and morality, mere discovery of a new form of a known substance without enhanced efficacy, methods of agriculture or horticulture, plants and animals, traditional knowledge, etc;
+- the subject of any claim is not an invention: Section 3 of the Patents Act defines what are not inventions under the Patents Act and includes subject matter such as computer programs per se, inventions contrary to natural laws, inventions contrary to public order and morality, mere discovery of a new form of a known substance without enhanced efficacy, methods of agriculture or horticulture, plants and animals and traditional knowledge;

 - the invention is anticipated;